awstiber/cloudtrail_log_monitoring_workshop_hugo/content/subscriptionsfilter/_creating_filter.md

 ```

 19. Click on the `aws` logo on the left hand side
+20. If you do not see the US East dropdown, then click on the `scroll` icon and select `Connect to AWS`.
+When prompted, select the `Default Profile`
-20. Click the `scroll` icon to the right of the aws logo
+21. Click the `scroll` icon to the right of the aws logo
-21. Click on the `Deploy SAM Application` menu item
+22. Click on the `Deploy SAM Application` menu item

 ![Subscription-Filter-6](/images/subscription/Subscription-Filter-6.PNG?classes=shadow)

-22. Select the `SubscriptionFilter` template
+23. Select the `SubscriptionFilter` template

 ![Subscription-Filter-7](/images/subscription/Subscription-Filter-7.PNG?classes=shadow)

-23. Select `US East (N. Virginia)`
+24. Select `US East (N. Virginia)`

 ![Subscription-Filter-8](/images/subscription/Subscription-Filter-8.PNG?classes=shadow)

-24. Select the S3 Bucket that you created in steps 14-16
+25. Select the S3 Bucket that you created in steps 14-16

 ![Subscription-Filter-9](/images/subscription/Subscription-Filter-9.PNG?classes=shadow)

-25. Type in a stack name and press the enter key
+26. Type in a stack name and press the enter key

 ![Subscription-Filter-10](/images/subscription/Subscription-Filter-10.PNG?classes=shadow)

-26. You should automatically receive an email asking you to confirm your subscription for both SNS topics.
+27. You should automatically receive 2 emails asking you to confirm your subscriptions for both SNS topics.
 Please go ahead and confirm them.